openbmc/docs/designs/guard-on-bmc.md

 the system downtime can be prevented by isolating the faulty components.
 This document discusses the design of the BMC support for such isolation procedures.
 The defective components can be kept isolated until a replacement.
-Most of the actions required to isolate the parts will be dependant on the architecture and taken care of by the host.
+Most of the actions required to isolate the parts will be dependent on the architecture and taken care of by the host.
 But the BMC needs to support a few steps like notifying users about the components in isolation, clearing isolation, isolating a suspected part, or isolating when the host is down due to a severe fault.
 The